-5. One course in visual or performing arts, foreign language, including American Sign Language, or career technical education (CTE) (Education Code 51225.3)
+5. One course in visual or performing arts, world language, or career technical education (CTE).
+For purposes of this requirement, a course in American Sign Language shall be deemed a course in world language.
+(Education Code 51225.3)

 To be counted towards meeting graduation requirements, a CTE course shall be aligned to the CTE model curriculum standards and framework adopted by the State Board of Education.
+(Education Code 51225.3)

+'''

-''' (cf. 6142.2 - World/Foreign Language Instruction) (cf. 6142.6 - Visual and Performing Arts Education) (cf. 6178 - Career Technical Education) (cf. 6178.2 - Regional Occupational Center/Program) '''
+(cf. 6142.2 - World Language Instruction)

+(cf. 6142.6 - Visual and Performing Arts Education)

+(cf. 6178 - Career Technical Education)

+(cf. 6178.2 - Regional Occupational Center/Program)

+'''